Sararid/Sararid/README.md

 These are what I have mastered so far:

 - HTML5, CSS3, Sass
-- Grid CSS, Flex CSS
+- Grid CSS, Flex
 - Javascript
-- REACT
+- Reactjs
-- Node JS and Express
+- Nodejs and Express
-- API
+- API REST
 - Version control with Git
 - SQL (SQLite)